Soojin-Lee0819/Computational-Artwork/April6/README.md

 - When the two lines intersect, I added a semicircle curve to reduce any confusion of two lines being connected

 There are some of the efforts I put to make the schematics more readable.
 However, I still feel like it is a bit cramped.
-I want to learn some more TIPs on drawing well ordered and organized schematics
+I want to learn from my peer colleagues on how draw a well ordered and organized schematics

-**Feel Free to Write down your TIPS on drawing Schematics Here:**

 ## Challenges & Process Explanation